Welcome to Darwin, the traditional lands of the Larrakia people.

 The capital of the Northern Territory, Darwin, is a vibrant city that sits adjacent to the Timor Sea.
-With warm temperatures year round, it has been hyped as one of the top destinations by visitors (and locals) near and far.
-With large variety of national parks, waterways, restaurants, cafes and pubs, and plenty of shopping and cultural attractions, there is also a great nightlife scene with lots of clubs and bars open late.
+With warm temperatures year-round, it has been hyped as one of the top destinations by visitors (and locals) near and far.
+Greater Darwin offers a large variety of national parks, waterways, dining options, shopping and cultural attractions for all.
+The region boasts a thriving nightlife scene with clubs and bars open late.
 With a population of around 150,000 people, Greater Darwin includes the local government areas of Darwin, Palmerston and the Litchfield Shire.

-Both Darwin and Palmerston support a number of residential suburbs.
+Both Darwin and Palmerston consist of a number of residential suburbs.
 Both have their own shopping centres, pubs, restaurants, schools and more; with Darwin set more around the coast, and Palmerston inland, with access to the water via the Elizabeth River that feeds into the harbour.

 The City of Palmerston is centrally located approximately 20 kilometres from Darwin and 10 kilometres from the start of Litchfield Shire.